littlebee/react-datum/README.md

 ```javascript
         <Rd.Email attr="sponsorEmail" label="Adoption Sponsor" displayLink readonly/>
 ```
-Adding readonly on the **Rd.Form** component is also supported for programmatically making the whole form render all datums readonly except those that are provided explicity inputMode prop.
-And, on the subject of forms and inputMode, checkout the **Rd.ClickToEditForm** for an extension of **Rd.Form** that provides an edit button that switches all datums seemlessly between readonly and edit modes.
+Adding readonly on the **Rd.Form** component is also supported for programmatically making the whole form render all datums readonly except those that are provided explicity 'inputMode' prop.
+And, on the subject of forms and 'inputMode', checkout the **Rd.ClickToEditForm** for an extension of **Rd.Form** that provides an edit button that switches all datums seemlessly between readonly and edit modes.
 One form for both display and editing!

 ## Validations